HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Gateway/rpi/README.md

 ```

- It is important to ensure the file is executable, which can be archiveed with:
+ It is important to ensure the file is executable, which can be achieved with:

 ```
 sudo chmod 777 /home/pi/JsonServer.sh
 ```

 Next, lxterminal sessions after login can be created.